facebook tracking

 • The pants you’ll be wearing when you need to blouse your boots.

 There’s nothing wrong with getting creative, any of the above methods will work fine, and you can go without boot bands for some time if necessary.
-They are still the most accessible and reusable option, so if blousing your boots is a regular thing, that’s the way to go.
+However, they are still the most accessible and reusable option, so if blousing your boots is a regular thing, boot bands are the way to go.

 Step 1: Get Dressed